Exit Intent Popup JavaScript for Webflow - A simple tutorial

 Design your Exit Intent Popup For Webflow

 You can design your popup in Webflow using CSS settings of each elements.
 Use your design sense to make your exit popup look prominent for your audience.
-So, let's xplore the intricacies of Webflow modal popups and learn how to customize them to align with your brand.
+So, let's explore the intricacies of Webflow modal popups and learn how to customize them to align with your brand.

 For those, who are not using Webflow, you can use below CSS to design it.
 I am providing basic CSS to make it look like popup, you can use images or different colors to make it look good.